Menu

 Some clients are in need of debt relief from unsecured creditors, but are unable or unwilling to file a consumer bankruptcy.
 This is a common situation with:

-Debt settlement take the old adage a bird in the hand is worth two in the bush and brings it to the negotiation.
+Debt settlement takes the old adage a bird in the hand is worth two in the bush and brings it to the negotiation.
 Clients essentially make a decision to stop making payments to their unsecured creditors.
 When this occurs, often frantic collections activity occurs against the borrower through repeated phone calls from debt collectors, letters of collection, and lawsuits for the debt being filed.

 Bank of Aloha issues a credit card to Jim and Susie.
 Due to medical expenses, Jim and Susie are forced to max the card out and have a $20,000.00 balance.
 They are unable to make minimum payments.
 They make their last payment in August 2010, when they hire my offices.
 By July 2012, I am able to negotiate a settlement on the account in full for a one-time $5,000.00 payment.